 In fact, it’s our emotions that help us make decisions about what we wear, watch, and buy.
 Knowing how emotions can and do influence purchasing decisions can help you make a bigger impact in your market.
 The science backs this claim; the brand you like is the one you’ll buy.

-Pyschology Today reports relevant findings such as this one:
+Pyschology Today (link defunct) reports relevant findings such as this one:

 Research conducted by the Advertising Research Foundation concluded that “likeability” is the measure most predictive of whether an advertisement will increase a brand’s sales.

 Predicting Sales Based on Likability?We’re not talking about Facebook likes.
 We’re talking about likeability.
 Does your brand communicate “likeability” on a human level?
 So much of marketing your product or your brand comes down to whether or not your viewers (or, customers) simply like you.
 How can you find out?

 While it’s easy to spend thousands of dollars on social platforms and ads, it’s much more difficult to see a return on your investment and measure the impact of your marketing efforts.
 Often, the problem is a lack of long term strategy.
 Many of the distributed marketing platform on the market cast a wide net and can surely bring people in and make your product visible.
 But, you must ask yourself what to do with all of that attention once you have it.If you don’t have a great site that properly demonstrates what’s great about your brand, then your marketing dollars are wasted.

 Branding is Based on EmotionHow many times have you reached for a brand name when a generic competitor is better in all aspects including better price and better quality?
 This is a well-documented marketing phenomenon.
 Brand names strike an emotional chord with consumers.